MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-access-files-sites.md

 # Manage access to files and sites

 Not every file or site should be available to everyone in your organization.
 Administrators and users can manage access to sensitive or confidential info using solutions that best address their specific issues.
 If adequate access controls aren't consistently applied, it can result in something we refer to as 'oversharing.'
-By making it easier to find info shared within your organization, files and sites with improper restrictions can be inadvertently accessed using Microsoft Search.
+By making it easier to find information shared within your organization, files and sites with improper restrictions can be inadvertently accessed using Microsoft Search.

 Search admins can't resolve these oversharing issues.
 Files and sites without restricted access will be surfaced in internal search results and through other avenues of discovery.
 However, when controls to prevent oversharing are in place, all avenues, including search, will be closed.